General questions

 Details of the grants currently available for businesses can be found at business.sa.gov.au/floods and you are encouraged to check back periodically as other support packages may be announced over time.

-In addition, you may wish to consider registering in person at a Relief Centre that has been established to assist people to access all of the supports available to them.
+In addition, you may wish to consider registering in person at a Recovery Centre that has been established to assist people to access all of the supports available to them.

 For all other information and support, please check sa.gov.au/floods